With Alice Hartley

 The colour blue is very prominent in your work, what does the colour mean to you and why?

 Yeah, I’m totally obsessed with it, I use it in everything I do.
-It just has so many qualities, you can get some much depth from it, for me more than any other colour.
+It just has so many qualities, you can get so much depth from it, for me more than any other colour.
 There are some particular shades that are just so powerful and hold themselves so well, like the super pigmented ultramarine blue, the Yves Klein blue, it’s so warm and bright, it makes you feel whole.

 I spent a lot of time trying to mix a very particular blue for my first big wall installation, it was like red shade blue with ultramarine with a bit of violet, in the end there was so much pigment in it, it was so dark almost like oil, but it was still blue.
 Mixing blue has become very instinctive, it’s something I’m comfortable in but still have a lot to learn about.